There are a lot of ways to make money with your smartphone, and that’s even more true if you currently play mobile games.

 So, I’d only consider any of these apps if you actively play mobile games on your phone every day and want to earn some small rewards for your efforts.

-Well there you have it: everything you need to know about Fitplay to decide if it’s the right rewards app for you!
+Well there you have it: everything you need to know about Fitplay to decide if it’s the right side hustle for you!

 In my opinion, I don’t think Fitplay is worth using, and it’s a massive downside that I can’t download any games where I live.